awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 AWS Config does not support AWS CloudFormation intrinsic functions for the automation execution role\.
 You must provide the exact ARN of the role as a string\.

 For more information about how to pass the exact ARN, see [Conformance Pack Sample Templates](conformancepack-sample-templates.md)\.
-While using example templates, update your Account ID and master Account ID for organization\.
+While using example templates, update your Account ID and management account ID for organization\.

 ## Prerequisites for Using a Conformance Pack With One or More AWS Config Rules<a name="cpack-prerequisites-oneormorerules"></a>